Corporate Governance

 The Company does not recognize individuals with the connections listed below as being independent in the appointment of independent outside officers.

-• Individuals who are executives of the Company or one of its consolidated subsidiaries (collectively, the DIC Group) at present or have been in the preceding 10 years
+• Individuals who are executives of the Company or of one of its consolidated subsidiaries (collectively, the “DIC Group”) at present or have been in the preceding 10 years

 • Individuals to whom any of the following items have applied in the preceding three years:

-• Any individual to whom 6 does not apply but who has received remuneration from the DIC Group that exceeds ¥10 million in a single fiscal year as a p rovider of professional services, such as consulting, accounting or legal services, or an individual who belongs to a group that has received remuneration in excess of 3% of its consolidated net sales in that year as compensation for professional services, such as consulting, accounting or legal services
+• Any individual to whom ❻ does not apply but who has received remuneration from the DIC Group that exceeds ¥10 million in a year, excluding remuneration received as a director or corporate officer of the DIC Group, as a provider of professional services, such as consulting, accounting or legal services, or an individual of an organization that received remuneration in excess of 3% of its consolidated net sales in a fiscal year as compensation for professional services

-• An executive of another company in the event that an executive of the Company is appointed to an outside officer position at that company
+• An executive of another company, in the event that an executive of the Company is appointed to an outside officer position at that company

 Other Initiatives to Enhance the Corporate Governance System